finestra771/websys-grouprepo/Labs/lab7/Lab7.md

 During this lab, when I was writing the sql, it didn't work first because I was testing in the local mysql local benchmark, and it was only working when I used ` (backtick).
 When we were testing in local environment, in worked but when we were testing in php, it didn't work.
 Removing the backtick made it work in php.

 ### Oliver Crotty
+For this lab I worked on filling the SQL database and creating the insert statements for a myriad of courses and sample student as well as sample grades for said students in the inserted classes.
+I had some difficulties setting up the sql server on my local device but after enough troubleshooting I managed to make it work.

 ### SoMey Dong
 For this lab I was in charge of the wireframe and creating the website design.
 I created the color pallete that invoked a spooky air with colors that are reminicent of Halloween.
 After the website was finished, I rechecked and changed some of the CSS to be more legible and ensure the visual weight of important subjects were easily legible.